fatred/problemofnetworkdotcom/content/posts/making-more-use-of-vault/index.md

 > Note: I don't like that naming, but I cant change the dev instance, and I want this to be generic.
 Play about with names and referencing the content using the examples with different names - you'll get the hang of it.

 A path is describing the top level name for this secret, _within_ the mount-point.
-You can have many paths containing one or more secrets underneath in the k/v store.
+Assume for a moment you were looking at the Vault UI, and you clicked on the "secret" _mount-point_.
+The list of objects you see in this view are all the path options you have to work with.
+You can have any number of paths within a mount-point, containing one or more secrets underneath in the k/v store.

 The data is the actual key value pairs we find under this path, which could be one or more entries, in flat k/v, or if you like, a dictionary encoded with json.